Step 3 - Classify an Image

 <YOUR_MODEL_ID>with the ID of the model that you created when you trained the dataset

 Then run the command from the command line.

 The model returns results similar to the following.

-You can also classify a local image by uploading the image or by converting the image to a base64 string.
+You can also classify a local image by uploading the image.
 To upload a local image, instead of the

 sampleLocation parameter, pass in the